How Does an LLM Predict the Next Token? The Core Idea Beginners Should Learn First

 So even a long paragraph is really the result of many small prediction steps chained together.

-Why temperature and top-p exist
+What do temperature and top-p control?

 Temperature